-And for the task about promoting articles to different platforms, after reviewing its benefits, we decided to focus on the most effective platform only – thereby significantly lowering the associated time cost.
+And for the task about promoting articles to different platforms, after reviewing its benefits, we decided to focus on the most effective platform only, thereby significantly lowering the associated time cost.

-Bonus Tip: Tackling Tasks with Deadlines
+Bonus Tip: Tackling Tasks With Deadlines

-What to do in these cases?
+What can you do in these cases?

 For example, let’s dip into the editor’s world again.

-And unlike other methods that don’t really explain how to decide the importance of a task, my method will help you break down each of your tasks into two parts: cost and benefits.
+Unlike other methods that don’t really explain how to decide the importance of a task, my method will help you break down each of your tasks into two parts: cost and benefits.
 My method will also help you to take follow-up action based on different cost and benefits combinations.

 More Productivity Tips

 - How to Delegate Work Effectively (Step-By-Step Guide)